 Where the investment objective of a Sub-fund is to treat the generation of income as a higher priority than capital growth, or the generation of income and capital growth have equal priority, or a fund is seeking total returns through a combination of capital growth and income all or part of the ACD's fee (and where appropriate fixed expenses) may be charged against capital instead of against income.
-The treatment of the ACD's fee (and where appropriate fixed expenses) may increase the amount of income (which may be taxable) available for distribution to Shareholders in the Sub-fund concerned but may result in capital erosion or constrain capital growth.
+The treatment of the ACD's fee (and where appropriate fixed expenses) may be taxable) available for distribution to Shareholders in the Sub-fund concerned but may result in capital erosion or constrain capital growth.
 It may also have tax implications for certain investors.